azamsharp/azamsharp.github.io/_posts/2012-12-16-thoughts-on-testing-part-1.md

 ## Unit Testing, Data Access and File Access

-Most developers that I have talked to believe that a unit testing cannot access a database or a file system.
-That is incorrect and plain wrong.
+Most developers that I have talked to believe that a unit test cannot access a database or a file system. **That is incorrect and plain wrong**.
 A unit test CAN access a database or a file system.

+It is very important to understand that ```Unit test is the isolation, not the thing under test```.
+This is so important so I am going to repeat it again.

 >> Unit test is the isolation, not the thing under test

-It is very important to remember that ```Unit test is the isolation, not the thing under test```.
+One of the valid reasons of not accessing a database or a file system during unit tests is that a test may leave data behind which may cause other tests to behave in unexpected manner.
+The solution is to make sure that the database is always reverted to an initial state after the test is completed so that future tests gets a nice and clean database without any side effects.

 ## The Ideal test